Q and A: a “Dormant NATO” Supplemental

 Introduction:

-“Dormant NATO” is a strategic doctrine and organizational framework for future American grand-strategy and theater prioritization, in the European continent.
+“Dormant NATO” is a strategic doctrine and organizational framework for future American grand strategy and theater prioritization in the European continent.1

-The doctrine is predicated on three core assumptions: that the continued expansion of NATO is a case of ideology over interests; that the structural forces dictate an eventual prioritization towards Asia over Europe; and that West Europe wants to buckpass their security burden to America, just as East Europe wants to chain-gang America into local wars, and that Europe as a whole has no coherent strategic interest, and therefore, there is no coherent actor to provide comprehensive security in Europe except America as an offshore balancer, which is in itself an American advantage, especially facing a potential rivalry with China.
+The doctrine is predicated on three core assumptions: First, that the continued expansion of NATO is a case of ideology over interests.
+Second, that structural forces dictate an eventual prioritization of Asia over Europe.
+And third, that West Europe wants to buckpass their security burden to America, just as East Europe wants to chain-gang America into local wars; Europe as a whole has no coherent strategic interest, and therefore, there is no coherent actor to provide comprehensive security in Europe except America as an offshore balancer—which is in itself an American advantage, especially facing a potential rivalry with China.

 Accordingly, the doctrine suggests a few significant policy shifts.
-One, the key American interest is to continue to provide a nuclear umbrella and peace in Europe, while shifting the burden of logistics, infantry, armor, and intelligence, under European coordination and command.
-The focus must be burden shifting, instead of burden sharing, which has failed, both rhetorically, and materially.
-Two, all NATO expansion and promises of expansion must stop, in order to coalesce as a closed club and coherent unit, and have a finite set of defensible geo-strategic interests.
-Three, the supranational NATO bureaucracy must be curtailed, given their recent zeal to push for extra-territorial operations, as well as socially progressive politics, and to reshape NATO as a strictly defensive alliance, as originally intended.
+One, the key American interest in the theater is to continue to provide a nuclear umbrella and peace in Europe, while shifting the burden of logistics, infantry, armor, and intelligence to European coordination and command.
+The focus must be burden shifting, instead of burden sharing, which has failed, both rhetorically and materially.
+Two, all NATO expansion and promises of expansion must stop, in order for the alliance to coalesce as a closed club and coherent unit, and have a finite set of defensible geo-strategic interests.
+Three, the supranational NATO bureaucracy must be curtailed, given their recent zeal to push for extra-territorial operations as well as socially progressive politics, in order to reshape NATO as a strictly defensive alliance, as originally intended.

 What would the US expect NATO to stop doing, in specific terms, to enter a period of “dormancy”?